top of page

 Silverfish 101: How to Identify, Prevent & Eliminate These Sneaky Pests

-We know that few things creep homeowners out more than seeing a shiny, fast little insect dart across the floor at night.
-Meet the silverfish—one of the oldest insects on earth and one of the sneakiest pests in Morris County homes.
+Few things catch homeowners off guard like spotting a shiny, fast-moving insect dart across the floor late at night.
+That unsettling surprise is often a silverfish, one of the oldest insects on earth and a common hidden pest in Morris County homes.

 Silverfish Fast Facts